-Cognitive Therapy for Psychosis with Ron Unger in Eugene Oregon
+CBT for Psychosis with Ron Unger in Eugene Oregon

 I am a mental health counselor who specializes in working with people who have the sorts of problems that get diagnosed as “schizophrenia,” schizoaffective disorder,” “bipolar disorder” and other “psychotic disorders.”
-Much of my method is drawn from the approach known as “cognitive therapy for psychosis.”
+Much of my method is drawn from the approach known as “cognitive behavioral therapy (CBT) for psychosis.”

-Cognitive Therapy in general has been shown to be helpful for a wide variety of mental and emotional problems.
+CBT in general has been shown to be helpful for a wide variety of mental and emotional problems.
 It is a common-sense form of talk therapy, where the therapist helps the client experiment with changing thoughts, beliefs, and behaviors in ways that might help resolve problems.
 While many people have been told that talk therapy is useless for the problems with experiences such as voices, paranoia and odd beliefs., there is now extensive research that shows that talking with a person who understands how to work with these problems can actually be quite helpful.

 What about the relationship between this kind of therapy and medications?
 Many people are already taking antipsychotic medications, but they find that big problems continue despite the medication, and they would like some other way to deal with those problems.
 Other people would like to reduce or get off antipsychotic medications, or have never started medications and want to try a psychological rather than a medical approach.
-Cognitive therapy has been shown to be possibly helpful in all of these kinds of cases.
+CBT has been shown to be possibly helpful in all of these kinds of cases.

-What to expect from cognitive therapy for psychosis:
+What to expect from CBT for psychosis:

 • Respect.
 I do not assume that I know everything about what is going on or that I can tell you what to do or think.
 Instead, I ask you to join with me in carefully observing and thinking about what is going on, and then you decide what you want to do to move forward.